safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 const safeSdk = await Safe.create({ ethAdapter, safeAddress })
 ```

-There are two versions of the Safe contracts: [GnosisSafe.sol](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/GnosisSafe.sol) that does not trigger events in order to afford some gas and [GnosisSafeL2.sol](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/GnosisSafeL2.sol) that does it and it is more appropriate for L2 networks.
+There are two versions of the Safe contracts: [GnosisSafe.sol](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/GnosisSafe.sol) that does not trigger events in order to save gas and [GnosisSafeL2.sol](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/GnosisSafeL2.sol) that does, which is more appropriate for L2 networks.

 By default `GnosisSafe.sol` will be only used on Ethereum Mainnet.
 For the rest of the networks where the Safe contracts are already deployed, the `GnosisSafeL2.sol` contract will be used unless you add the property `isL1SafeMasterCopy` to force the use of the `GnosisSafe.sol` contract.